Universal Screening

 GT identified students will be rostered and tested with their classes.
 If a GT student scores in the 95th percentile or above, they will become HGT and be eligible to attend an HGT magnet school.

-The Naglieri General Abilities Test (NGAT)
+About The Naglieri General Ability Tests (NGAT)

 The NGAT is a new cognitive measure that was developed by Drs.
 Jack Naglieri, Dina Brulles, and Kimberly Lansdowne over the past several years with the intention of creating a cognitive assessment that would be language-free and more conscientious of cultural differences.
 The assessment was normed as of spring 2023.

 The NGAT consists of three multiple choice batteries at 40 questions each that are presented in a pictorial format that are timed at 30 minutes for kinder through 2nd grade and 35 minutes for 3rd grade and older.
+First grade students will receive the Verbal battery only; 5th grade will be assessed with all three batteries.

 The score for the NGAT is reported in a national percentile ranking which compares your student’s results to those of a group of students of the same age chosen to be representative of the U.S. population.
 Percentile rank tells you what percentage of students scored the same or below your student.
 For example, if a student scores at the 90th percentile, that means that they scored the same or better than 90% of the students of the same age.
 Percentile ranks range from 1 to >99, and a score at the 50th percentile is average for that student's age.